The-New-Maps-Project/website/docs/docs3.md

-# Homepage
+# Editing Suite

-The homepage map editing suite is the centerpiece of The New Maps Project's website.
+The homepage Map Editing Suite is the centerpiece of The New Maps Project's website.
 The purpose of it is to visualize, analyze, and draw districts, customizable and optimized to the user's needs.
-A map is made up of district, parameter, and precinct data, and this data is imported into and exported from the editing suite as a text file.
+A map is made up of district, parameter, and precinct data, and this data is imported into and exported from the Editing Suite as a text file.
 See the "Map Content & Files" section of the documentation for more about map data and file format.

-The following paragraphs go over some components of the homepage editing suite.
+The following paragraphs go over some components of the homepage Editing Suite.
 More detail can be found in the subsequent sections of the documentation.

 ### Import and Export Buttons